RedBalloonShenanigans/antenny/README.md

         - `Do you wish to install more? (y/N)`

             - Use this to repeat the above step.

+        - `Do you want to keep the configs on the device?
+(Y/n)`.

+            - If you would like to restart your antenny configs from the repository state, select `N`, to keep your configs on board select `Y`.

         - `Do you want to re-install the libraries (y/N)`